agentcoinorg/AutoTx/README.md

 To run a specific test, use the following command:
 > poetry run pytest -s ./sage_agent/tests/test_send_and_swap.py::test_swap

-Most tests start by fetching the configuration.
-The configuration deploys a gnosis safe.
-The configuration consists of the following tuple: (user, agent, client, manager) Where user is the user's account, agent is the agent's account, client is the EthereumClient instance and manager is the SafeManager instance.

 ## How it works
 When you run AutoTx, it will prompt you to input a prompt.
 The prompt is then sent to the OpenAI API, which turns the prompt into a list of crew-ai tasks.